-Proposed new §7.89(d) describes the content of the CGAD.
+Section 7.89(d) describes the content of the CGAD.
 It states that the CGAD should be as descriptive as possible and include attachments and examples that are used in the governance process.
 The CGAD should provide information that shows the strengths of the framework and controls.
 The insurer or insurance group may reference other filings that were previously submitted to TDI instead of resubmitting similar information.

-Proposed new §7.89(e) describes what the insurer's or insurance group's corporate governance framework and structure should consider, at a minimum.
-Section 7.89(e)(1) states the framework and structure should consider the board and board committees that are responsible for overseeing the insurer or insurance group and the levels that the oversight of the insurer or insurance group occurs.
-The level may be at the ultimate controlling parent level, an intermediate holding company level or the individual legal entity level, depending on how the insurer or insurance group has structured its system of corporate governance.
-The insurer or insurance group must also describe and discuss the rationale for the current board size and structure.
-Section 7.89(e)(2) states the framework and structure should also consider the duties of the board and each of its significant committees and how they are governed under the bylaws, charters, and informal mandates, as well as, how the board's leadership is structured.
+Section 7.89(e) describes what the insurer's or insurance group's corporate governance framework and structure should consider, at a minimum.
+Section 7.89(e)(1) states that the framework and structure should consider the board and board committees that are responsible for overseeing the insurer or insurance group and the levels at which the oversight of the insurer or insurance group occurs.
+The level may be at the ultimate controlling parent level, intermediate holding company level, or individual legal entity level, depending on how the insurer or insurance group must also describe and discuss the rationale for the current board size and structure.
+Section 7.89(e)(2) states that the framework and structure should also consider the duties of the board and each of its significant committees and how they are governed under the bylaws, charters, and informal mandates, as well as how the board's leadership is structured.
 It should also include a discussion of the roles of chief executive officer and chairman of the board.

-Proposed new §7.89(f) describes the factors that the insurer or insurance group should consider when compiling the CGAD.
+Section 7.89(f) describes the factors that the insurer or insurance group should consider when compiling the CGAD.
 The insurer or insurance group must describe the policies and practices of the most senior governing entity and its significant committees, including, but not limited to, a discussion of the factors described in §7.89(f)(1) - (5).